relicthegray/dog-eared/PROJECT_SOURCES/github-setup.md

 📦 Dog-Eared — GitHub Setup & Workflow Standard
 Purpose

-This document captures the initial GitHub integration process for the Dog-Eared project and establishes the long-term development workflow standard.
+This document captures the full GitHub integration process for the Dog-Eared project and establishes the permanent development workflow standard.

 This workflow ensures: